Mazda Parkway

 The Mazda Parkway is a minibus that was based on the Mazda Titan platform, and was manufactured at the Hiroshima Factory exclusively for the Japanese market.
-In 1974, the Parkway was installed with the 13B rotary engine and well as a 2000cc gasoline type "VA" and the diesel 2500cc type "XA".
+In 1974, the Parkway was installed with the 13B rotary engine as well as a 2000cc gasoline type "VA" and the diesel 2500cc type "XA".
 It also offered a novel transmission approach added to the manual transmission installed, called a sub transmission to cope with the load carrying requirements, and a fluid coupling to preventing engine stalling, knocking and oscillation.
 The rotary-powered minibus was called the Parkway Rotary 26, and could accommodate 26 passengers, even though it weighed 2835 kg, and could achieve a maximum speed of 120 km/h.
 It was introduced July 22, 1974 and the rotary engine was replaced with a more conventional diesel engine in 1977.